makerdao/community/governance/polls/Create Multiple Oracles for dYdX - February 1, 2021.md

    1: Yes
    2: No
 ---
-# Create Multiple Oracles for dYdX - January 25, 2021
+# Create Multiple Oracles for dYdX on Starkware- February 1, 2021

 The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the Oracle Domain Team.
-This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on January 25, 2021 at 16:00 UTC.
+This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on February 1, 2021 at 16:00 UTC.

 Note: This subproposal has been submitted under the informal weekly cycle rather than the MIP3 Governance Cycle due to inconsistencies between MIP10 and MIP3 and to avoid delaying progress in the oracles domain until MIP10 can be amended.